gilliorem/grind/.ignore/check_list.md

 25.09
-create a list of 10 commands [x] create a list of 3 tokens [x] seperate the line in different elements [ ]
+create a list of 10 commands [x] create a list of 3 tokens [x] seperate the line in different elements [x]

+build a logic for the cmds [ ]